domschl/RaspberryNtpServer/README.md

 - `precision: (5.9e-08)`

 ### Raspberry Pi 5 and the PTP precision time protocol via ethernet

+> **Note:** The PTP precision time protocol (IEEE 1588) is of limited use for home networks, it requires that every component (server, network switch, client) have hardware support for IEEE 1588 which is not the case for most consumer hardware.
+You cannot use PTP if a single component does not support it.

 You can verify that hardware timestamping is active by executing `sudo systemctl status chrony` right after start of chrony.
 You should see something like: